Lev Pulver

-Pulver studied violin since early childhood, at first with his father; later on, he studied with his brother-in-law, a disciple of Czech violinist Otakar Sevcik.
-Pulver graduated from St. Petersburg Conservatory, where he studied violin and composition under A.K.
-Lyadov.
+Pulver studied violin since early childhood, at first with his father; later on, he studied with his brother-in-law, a disciple of Czech violinist Otakar Ševčík.
+Pulver graduated from Saint Petersburg Conservatory, where he studied violin and composition under Anatoly Lyadov.

 Initially, he was a violinist and composer in a wandering Ukrainian theatre group.
 Later on, he was a symphonic concert-master and conductor, a founding member of the Stradivari Quartet.
 He was the musical director of the State Jewish Theatre in Moscow (the GOSET).
-Pulver was awarded the titles of People's Artist of RSFSR and Distinguished Arts Master of RSFSR.

 Compositions

-Pulver composed incidental music for works including Shakespeare's King Lear; Sholom Aleichem's 200.000 and The Man of the Air; Adventures of Benjamin the Third after Mendele Mocher Sforim; Abraham Goldfaden's The Sorceress (in collaboration with Joseph Achron); and Zalman Shneyer's Freylekhs (in collaboration with Maximilian Shteynberg).
+Pulver composed incidental music for works including Shakespeare's King Lear; Sholem Aleichem's 200.000 and The Man of the Air; Adventures of Benjamin the Third after Mendele Mocher Sforim; Abraham Goldfaden's The Sorceress (in collaboration with Joseph Achron); and Zalman Shneyer's Freylekhs (in collaboration with Maximilian Steinberg).
 He also composed operettas (Gulliver, Inside the Big Top, What is her name?), movie scores, songs, and Yiddish folk-song arrangements.
 Some of his tunes have been considered as Jewish folklore.
 He was one of the important musicians bridging the traditional Eastern European Jewish music with the Western classical music forms.